Whonceuponatime/Marinetec-China/README.md

 ```

 **Expected Behavior:**
-- Script initializes and prints configuration information
+- Script initializes and prints configuration information (source IP, MAC, target IP)
 - Pressing the button will:
   1. Turn on the LED
+  2. Resolve target MAC address (via ping/ARP if needed)
+  3. Generate EICAR TCP packet with auto-detected source IP
-  2. Execute `tcpreplay` to send EICAR packets on the configured interface
+  4. Send the packet on the configured interface
-  3. Turn off the LED when complete
+  5. Turn off the LED when complete
-  4. Print logs to the terminal
+  6. Print logs to the terminal

 Press `Ctrl+C` to exit.